syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.NETCORE/video.md

 ## Resize video

-Rich text editor has a built-in video resizing support, which is enabled for the video elements added.
-The resize points will be appearing on each corner of video when focus.
-So, users can resize the video using mouse points or thumb through the resize points easily.
+The Rich Text Editor has built-in video resizing support, which is enabled for the video elements added.
+The resize points will appear on each corner of the video when focusing so users can easily resize the video using mouse points or thumb through the resize points.
 Also, the resize calculation will be done based on the aspect ratio.

 You can disable the resize action by configuring `false` for the [insertVideoSettings.resize](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorVideoSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorVideoSettings_Resize) property.

-> If the [minWidth](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorVideoSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorVideoSettings_MinWidth) and [minHeight](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorVideoSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorVideoSettings_MinHeight) properties are configured the video resizing does not shrink below the specified values.
+> If the [MinWidth](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorVideoSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorVideoSettings_MinWidth) and [MinHeight](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorVideoSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorVideoSettings_MinHeight) properties are configured the video resizing does not shrink below the specified values.

 ![Rich Text Editor video resize](./images/video-resize.png)

 ## Rename video before inserting

-By using the [insertVideoSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorVideoSettings.html) property, you can specify the server handler to upload the selected video.
+By using the [insertVideoSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditor.html#Syncfusion_EJ2_RichTextEditor_RichTextEditor_InsertVideoSettings) property, you can specify the server handler to upload the selected video.
 Then by binding the `fileUploadSuccess` event, you can receive the modified file name from the server and update it in the Rich Text Editor's insert video dialog.

 Refer `rename.cs` controller file for configure the server-side.